attavit14203638/TrueResSegFormer/SETUP_GUIDE.md

 # For the main pipeline notebook
 export TEST_IMAGE_PATH="/path/to/your/test_image.tif"

-# For the visualization notebook
+# For the visualization notebook (sets the base directory for finding model checkpoints)
 export PROJECT_ROOT="/path/to/your/TrueResSegFormer_Release"
 ```